ivov/n8n-shortlink/docs/02-configure.md

     IdentityFile ~/.ssh/id_ed25519_n8n_shortlink_infra
 ```

-Now you can use `ssh n8n-shortlink-infra` to  SSH into the VPS as the non-root user.
+Now you can use `ssh n8n-shortlink-infra` to SSH in as the non-root user.

 ### 2. System setup